-Functions of Ethernet
+Functions of an Ethernet Cable Installation

-Ethernet also allows information in a database to be updated in real time so that all other users can take note of changes.
+Ethernet also allows information in a database to be updated in real-time so that all other users can take note of changes.
 For example, consider an email response template with a typo.
 An administrator can modify the template to fix the mistake, and no further action is necessary since users access the template directly from the database.
 If each computer had its own template saved to its personal hard drive, it would be necessary to change every template individually – not the most efficient way to work!

-Ethernet facilitates the rapid exchange of information and ensures that the information is the same for every user, since it is held in only one database.
+Ethernet facilitates the rapid exchange of information and ensures that the information is the same for every user since it is held in only one database.
 For any business with a heavy reliance on computers, Ethernet is a must.